Battle of Montenotte

 Historical context

-Napoleon, newly appointed commander-in-chief of the Army of Italy, launched an offensive to sever the link between the Austrian and Sardinian armies, taking advantage of poor enemy coordination.
+Napoleon, newly appointed commander-in-chief of the Army of Italy, launched an offensive to cut the link between the Austrian and Sardinian armies, exploiting poor enemy coordination.
+Arriving at Nice on 27 March, he had only ~31,000 operational men against ~80,000 coalition troops; on 11 April, Rampon defended the Monte-Legino redoubt against Argenteau.

 Tactics